-We’re not used to winners turning down our bespoke medals here at UK Medals, but there are plenty of British institutions how have turned down the honor of a knighthood from Her Royal Highness herself.
-Discover 10 of our favorite figures who have said no thank you to knighthood and dameship.
+We’re not used to winners turning down our bespoke medals here at UK Medals, but there are plenty of British institutions who have turned down the honor of a knighthood from Her Royal Highness herself.
+Discover 8 British institutions who turned down honours from The Queen.
 The cheek!

 1. David Bowie

 There’s a starman waiting in the sky, he’d like to come and meet you, but he doesn’t want a knighthood.
 Much loved British icon, David Bowie turned down the opportunity to become Sir Ziggy Stardust when he was offered a knighthood in 2003.
 I seriously don’t know what it’s for.
 It’s not what I spent my life working for. said the eminently cool Mr Bowie.